-Name or company name of director or committee Brief description MR JOSÉ IGNACIO SÁNCHEZ GALÁN The chairman & CEO, as an individual decision-making body, has all the powers that may be delegated under the law and the By-Laws.
-Executive Committee By-Laws.
-All the powers inherent to the Board of Directors, except for those powers that may not be delegated pursuant to law or the Governance and Sustainability System, including the ability to issue or repurchase shares (as approved by the shareholders at the General Shareholders' Meeting).
+Name or company name of director or committee Brief description MR JOSÉ IGNACIO SÁNCHEZ GALÁN As executive chairman, he has all the powers that may be delegated under the law and the By-Laws.
+He assumes all the duties that are not expressly assigned to the chief executive officer.
+MR ARMANDO MARTÍNEZ MARTÍNEZ As chief executive officer, he has all the powers that may be delegated under the law and the By-Laws.
+He has overall responsibility for coordinating the management of the businesses of the companies the group, with the highest executive duties in that area.
+Executive Committee All the powers inherent to the Board of Directors, except for powers that may not be delegated pursuant to law or the Govern and Sustainability System, including the ability to issue or repurshares (as approved by the shareholders at the Goshareholders' Meeting), are delegated thereto.